agniv-the-marker/proof_word_assassins/README.md

 ## Summary

 It lasted for a few weeks and went pretty well!
-Currently, 3D printing balisong trainers are the prize.
+Currently, [3D printed balisong](https://www.thingiverse.com/thing:4688406) trainers are the prize.
 The novelty of the game was the important bit.

 I personally really enjoyed trying to maintain a game like this and could fork this again to work in other environments.
+I'd love for this to run again, preferably during a build week next year!

 ## Poetic Overview